Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 If your property has been damaged by a storm, you’ll probably be working with a contractor to help get things back in order.

 Most contractors are honest, hardworking people who take pride in what they do.
-But it’s important to be savvy about who you choose to work with.
-Be on the lookout for the following common fraudulent acts by contractors, and then follow these tips to help you take smart steps to avoid fraud.
+But it’s important to be savvy about who you choose to work with for home repairs.
+Be on the lookout for the following common fraudulent acts by contractors, and then follow these tips to help you take smart steps to avoid becoming a victim of contractor fraud.

 Contractor fraud occurs when individual contractors or firms offer services that knowingly mislead the other party, such as performing unsatisfactory repairs or charging more than a job is worth.
 Usually, these illegal acts are expensive for homeowners because they rack up costly bills or can even lead to unnecessary additional repairs.